 Though projects such as driverless cars, autonomous robots and drone delivery generate plenty of excitement, the real innovation needs to focus on optimizing workforces and meeting customer demand.
 Big data offers ample opportunities for companies to better understand and improve their operations, and the rise of mobile learning technology provides employers with an opportunity to curb turnover and deliver crucial training straight into the hands of their deskless workers.

 The key takeaway?
-On demand, deskless businesses are here to stay, but they’ve got a long road ahead of them to reach profitability and stability.
+Deskless, frontline businesses are here to stay, but they’ve got a long road ahead of them to reach profitability and stability.
 Even the biggest players must work hard to maintain their share of an increasingly crowded market, and finding the right revenue models and transformative tech to do so will be critical.

 Get in touch with us below to see how we can help empower your deskless workers 👇